 Checking clock properties

 You may check clock properties by first obtaining a handle to the zircon clock object, then passing the handle to the appropriate syscalls.
 As an example, this is useful if you need to check that time is synchronized before reading the clock.
 This is particularly important for applications such as TLS certificate validation as some reasonably accurate time is needed to verify expiry dates.

 A handle to the UTC clock provided to the runtime is retrievable using

 signal is asserted when the clock is running (and therefore synchronized).

 You may check or wait for the signal using one of:

-You may check details pertaining to the clock's current transform, error
+You may check details such as the clock's error bound using